See if solar stacks up financially

 Financing your solar install

-For homeowners, there are zero interest (or very low interest) green loan options available on top of a mortgage.
+A home energy loan is added to a mortgage as a top up, providing a way to finance solar.
 This type of loan can often be paid off well before the warrantied lifespan of solar panels.

 Make sure you understand the terms and conditions of any finance provider and get independent advice when needed.